geophysics-ubonn/titatest/Readme.md

 research applications and would like to use CRTomo, drop us a line and lets see what we can do.

-For technical matters please contact Maximilian Weigand (mweigand@geo.uni-bonn.de).
+In technical matters please contact Maximilian Weigand (mweigand@geo.uni-bonn.de).

 For research proposals/larger collaborations, please contact Prof. A. Kemna